buildingSMART/BCF-XML/Documentation/README.md

  Attribute | Optional | Description |
 :-----------|:------------|:------------
 Filename | Yes | The BIM file related to this topic.
+For IFC files this is the first item in the FILE_NAME entry in the IFC file's [header](https://standards.buildingsmart.org/documents/Implementation/ImplementationGuide_IFCHeaderData_Version_1.0.2.pdf).
 Date | Yes | Date of the BIM file.
+For IFC files this is the second entry of the FILE_NAME entry in the IFC file's [header](https://standards.buildingsmart.org/documents/Implementation/ImplementationGuide_IFCHeaderData_Version_1.0.2.pdf).
+When the timestamp given in the header does not provide timezone, it is interpreted as UTC.
 Reference | Yes | URI to IfcFile. <br> IsExternal=false “..\example.ifc“ (within bcfzip) <br> IsExternal=true  “https://.../example.ifc“

 ### Topic